- What is energy?

-I used the example of a spring here, but the same could be said of a stretched rubber band, or a bent piece of wood, or a squished tennis ball: these objects can be held in that position for as long as you’d like, but when you let go, they’ll rebound with some motion.1 These are all examples of what we call elastic potential energy.
+I used the example of a spring here, but the same could be said of a stretched rubber band, or a bent piece of wood, or a squished tennis ball: these objects can be held in that position for as long as you’d like, but when you let go, they’ll rebound with some motion.[1.
+Actually, all of these examples behave quite differently in a mathematical sense, but the basic principle is the same.]
+These are all examples of what we call elastic potential energy.

 You may be seeing a pattern here.
 In classical mechanics (i.e. the kind of things we’ve been talking about so far), there are really only two categories of energy – kinetic and potential.
 But there are many different types of potential energy.
 Potential energy can be thought of as “stored” energy, because it is hidden away inside something else, ready to become kinetic energy as soon as somebody lets it loose.

 Example #4: Two magnets have energy when they are help apart from each other because if they are released, they will either snap together or get pushed farther apart (depending on how they’re oriented).

 If you’ve been following these ideas, then you’ll know that this is another variety of potential energy.
 As I mentioned earlier, the force at work here is the electromagnetic force, so we can say the magnets have electromagnetic potential energy when they’re held apart.